Rashel Díaz reveals that his mother was hospitalized in an emergency

 Rashel Díaz’s reaction

-Now it is only a matter of procedures so that they call Rashel and he can go to get his mother to take her home, since the visits and the company were suspended since yesterday due to the high risk of contagion of Coronavirus.
+Now it is only a matter of procedures so that they call Rashel and he can go to his mother to take her home, since since yesterday the visits and the company were suspended due to the high risk of contagion of Coronavirus.
 However, while waiting for the test results, the businesswoman also thought about how people react when they receive unexpected news.

 And he continued: “I have learned to trust God and thank him, because if my mother had not gone to the hospital, she would not have realized what was happening to her and she reacted quickly.
 The second thing is to maintain a positive attitude, even if emotions take over us because we are scared, because it is someone we love ”.
 Confident that everything would work out, she added: “But what can we do?
 Pray and keep that attitude positive.
 An attitude that today increases thanks to the good results in his mother’s health.